Rules and Practices

 A student, faculty member, or staff person has the right to file a grievance concerning allegations of failure to comply with laws, regulations, and policies set forth for students with disabilities.
 The following procedure should be followed in doing so:

-- The student, faculty, or staff member will present, in writing, to the Director of Student Disability Services reasons why the accommodation in question does or does not compromise the essential requirements of a course or program.
-If the grievance is against the Director of Student Disability Services, communications should be directed to the Dean of General Studies.
+- The student, faculty, or staff member will present, in writing, to the Coordinator of Student Disability Services reasons why the accommodation in question does or does not compromise the essential requirements of a course or program.
+If the grievance is against the Coordinator of Student Disability Services, communications should be directed to the Dean of General Studies.

-- The Director of Student Disability Services will address the issue in coordination with the Student Disability Services Advisory Committee, and will provide the decision to the grieving party in writing.
+- The Coordinator of Student Disability Services will address the issue in coordination with the Student Disability Services Advisory Committee, and will provide the decision to the grieving party in writing.

 - If the student, faculty member, or staff person chooses to request a review of the appeal, s/he may do so by providing a written request to Academic Affairs.